SS Principessa Mafalda: Last voyage and sinking

-There are many conflicting versions about what happened next.
-What is known is that officers had difficulty maintaining order, some passengers were armed, and the ship kept moving forward in a wide circle for at least an hour.
-Rescue vessels received confusing signals about how to assist.
-Not all the lifeboats could be launched due to the list, some were rushed by the crowd, and many were not even seaworthy.
-An Argentinian newspaper claimed that the first lifeboat away was filled almost entirely with crew, including the purser.
+There are many conflicting versions of what happened next.
+According to some sources, the ship kept moving forward in a wide circle for at least an hour; rescue vessels received confusing signals about how to assist, and not all the lifeboats could be launched due to the list, with some being rushed by the crowd and several proved to be unseaworthy due to a lack of maintenance.
 The rescue vessels, fearing a possible boiler explosion, kept themselves at a distance.
-A few remaining lifeboats did shuttle between Principessa Mafalda and Alhena, but some were capsized by the panicked throngs.
+However, several of their lifeboats were able to come alongside the sinking ship and shuttle survivors between her and the rescue ships, especially the Alhena.
+Captain Gulì directed the launching of the lifeboats from the bridge with his megaphone; the evacuation was orderly at first, but panic began to quickly spread when power failed at 22:03, plunging the vessel into darkness.
+Passengers started jumping into the sea, where sharks attacked some, and Gulì, realizing that the ship was now sinking fast, ordered all the remaining lifeboats to be lowered; the considerable list to port hampered the launching of the starboard lifeboats, several of which were damaged against the hull and rendered unusable.
+The situation was somewhat better on the port side, under the charge of first officer Maresco.
+Still, several lifeboats started taking on water due to their deteriorated condition, and the panicked passengers capsized others.
+Some passengers reportedly committed suicide; accounts told that several first-class passengers stayed with the captain and did not bother to reach the lifeboats.

 Captain Gulì went down with the ship, and the chief engineer, Silvio Scarabicchi, reportedly committed suicide by shooting himself.
 Gulì was posthumously decorated for bravery at sea, as were the two radio operators, Luigi Reschia and Francesco Boldracchi, who had remained at their post until they drowned.

-At 22:10, nearly five hours after the initial accident, Principessa Mafalda sank stern first.
-Since she went down on a busy shipping lane, a number of vessels arrived to assist.
+At 22:10, about four hours and twenty minutes after the initial accident, Principessa Mafalda sank stern first.
+Several vessels arrived to assist since she went down on a busy shipping lane.
 By daybreak, Alhena had picked up 450 survivors.
 Avelona rescued 300, Empire Star rescued 202, Formosa 151.
 Rosetti rescued 122.
 Moselle rescued 49 people, 22 of whom were landed at Bahia.
 Those rescued by Empire Star were transferred to Formosa and landed at Rio de Janeiro.
 Many controversies remain about exactly what transpired and who was responsible for the death toll.
 Reports of gunfire, sharks in the water, exploding boilers, and nearby ships refusing to assist were widely published but never confirmed.
 Even the exact wreck site remains a matter of dispute today.
 At the time, the sinking was the largest loss of life on an Italian ship and in the Southern Hemisphere.